working-dude/fullwork/HOW_TO_RUN.md

 This project integrates both student dashboard and teacher dashboard into a single application.
 Follow these steps to run the application:

+## Quick Start (Windows)

+We've added a quick start script to make it easier to launch both servers:

+1. Double-click the `start-app.bat` file in the integrated-website folder
+2. This will open two command prompts:
+   - One running the backend server on port 5000
+   - One running the frontend server on port 3000
+3. Wait for both servers to start (you'll see confirmation messages)
+4. The frontend should automatically open in your default browser

+## Manual Setup

+If you prefer to start the servers manually, follow the instructions below.

 ## Prerequisites
 - Node.js (v14 or higher)
 - npm or yarn